slipguru/adenine/README.md

 </p>
 -----------------

-# ADENINE: A data exploration pipeline
+# Adenine: A data exploration pipeline

 **adenine** is a machine learning and data mining Python library for exploratory data analysis.